SiriDB/siridb-connector/README.md

 siri.close()
 ```

-To check if the connection is closed, can be done with the following call.
+Check if the connection is closed.

 ```python
 siri.is_closed()